pbalduino/menios/docs/architecture/filesystem.md

   out of scope for now.
 - Only the primary GPT is consulted.
 Mirroring, MBR fallbacks, and partition attributes are not validated yet.
-- The implementation reads entire clusters into temporary buffers.
-A block cache (Issue #63) will reduce the number of DMA transactions and enable sharing data between consumers.
+- The global block cache (Issue #63) keeps frequently accessed sectors resident, so repeated directory walks avoid redundant DMA transactions.
 - There is no generic mount manager; callers track their own `fs_mount_t` handles.
 The upcoming VFS layer (Issue #65) should centralize mount tables and expose filesystem namespaces.